atb00ker/ansible-matrix-synapse/README.md

 **How to run:**
   1. Install Ansible
   2. Add your server group in the inventory.
-  3. Change the `hosts` from `all` to the server group in which you want to install jitsi.
+  3. Change the `hosts` from `all` to the server group in which you want to install matrix-synapse.
 (In file ansible-matrix-synapse/main.yaml) [optional; as per your Requirements]
+  4. Change the `remote_user` from `root` to a user which is a sudoer.
+(In file ansible-matrix-synapse/main.yaml) [optional; as per your Requirements]
-  4. Make sure you have set the variables you desire for installation.
+  5. Make sure you have set the variables you desire for installation.
 (In file ansible-matrix-synapse/defaults/main.yaml)
-  5. Run the following command (from inside the ansible-matrix-synapse folder): `ansible-playbook main.yaml --ask-become`
+  6. Run the following command (from inside the ansible-matrix-synapse folder): `ansible-playbook main.yaml --ask-become`

 - Ansible: https://www.ansible.com
 - Matrix: https://matrix.org/